How to Use a Moka Pot

 Moka Pot Brewing Tips

-The first tip is not to boil the coffee that has already been extracted.
-When the Mokapot starts making the spluttering noise it’s important to take the unit off the heat to avoid the coffee boiling and risk some pretty bitter tasting over extracted coffee.
+Is not to boil the coffee that has already been extracted.
+When the Moka Pot starts making a spluttering noise, it's crucial to remove it from the heat to prevent the coffee from boiling, which can lead to a bitter, over-extracted brew.

 Don’t pack the coffee into the basket too tight.
 This is one of the most common ways on which people over extract their Moka Pot coffee.